outsourceai/edi-mapper/README.md

 ## Conversion Types

 ### Standard EDI 944 Conversion

-The standard conversion follows general EDI 944 specifications with these key segments:
-- ISA: Interchange Control Header
-- GS: Functional Group Header
-- ST: Transaction Set Header (944)
-- W27: Warehouse Receipt Identification
-- LX: Assigned Number
-- W12: Warehouse Item Detail
-- SE: Transaction Set Trailer
-- GE: Functional Group Trailer
-- IEA: Interchange Control Trailer

 ### Synapse EDI 944 Conversion

-The Synapse conversion creates a custom format specifically designed for Synapse systems:
-- HDR record with 89 fields, containing header information
-- DTL records with 67 fields for each line item
-- Follows the exact field specifications required by Synapse systems

 ## Troubleshooting API Key Issues

 If you encounter issues with your OpenAI API key:

-1. Use the API Test Tool option when starting the application (option 2 in the batch file)
+1. Use the API Test Tool option when starting the application (option 2 in the batch file) or run "streamlit run test_api.py"
 2. Enter your API key and test the connection
 3. Check for any specific error messages
 4. Verify your API key is valid and has available credits